zzzprojects/EntityFramework-Extensions/docs2/pages/site/contact-us.md

 - English
 - French

-But thanks for Google Translate, we can understand each other worldwide:
+But thanks to Google Translate, we can understand each other worldwide:
 - Chinese
 - Spanish
 - Hindi